 Sunday, May 4: Our guest is Scott Woldman

 Scott is a graduate of the Urban Teacher Corp – a consortium of DePaul University, Columbia University, and the Peace Corp.
 He is the Executive Director of the Classroom Teachers Council Dist.
 15 and teaches eighth grade language arts in Rolling Meadows.

-Thursday, May 8: A discussion with the artists.
+Thursday, May 8: A discussion with the playwright, director and cast.

 Friday, May 9: Our guest is Lori Gentry

 Lori is a library media specialist at Saucedo Elementary and has served as a traveling librarian at various CPS schools.